-Lightspeed POS software is used by businesses in more than 100 countries, and the company has offices in the U.S., Canada, the U.K., Australia, Belgium and the Netherlands.
-It has versions for retail businesses and restaurants, and an e-commerce add-on is available for retailers that want to sell their goods and services both in person and online.
-Though this iPad POS system is designed primarily for small and midsize businesses, the company offers custom plans for enterprise-level organizations.
+Lightspeed point-of-sale (POS) software is used at more than 51,000 business locations in more than 100 countries.
+The company has offices in the U.S., Canada, the U.K., Australia, Belgium, France, Switzerland and the Netherlands.
+The system has versions for retail businesses and restaurants, and an e-commerce add-on is available for retailers that operate both in person and online.
+Though this iPad POS system is designed primarily for small and midsize businesses, the company offers custom plans for enterprise-level organizations as well.

 Visit our best picks page to see all of our recommendations for POS systems.

 Lightspeed has powerful features to help you track and reorder supplies, including preloaded catalogs for retail stores and ingredient-level tracking for restaurants.
 For this, it's our pick as the best POS system for inventory management.